-Why moving the US embassy to Jerusalem controversial
+Why moving the US embassy to Jerusalem is controversial

 Have any countries ever had their embassy in Jerusalem?

 Yes.
-Before 1980 a number of countries, like the Netherlands and Costa Rica, did.
+Before 1980 a number of countries did, including the Netherlands and Costa Rica.

 Right.
 So what happened?